kontinuum-investments/Central-Finite-Curve/citadel/README.md

 This repository serves as the primary repository for all essential artifacts required by the systems operating within the Central Finite Curve.

 # Installation
-1. Create a virtual machine _(preferably with at least 2GB of memory)_
+1. Create a virtual machine
+   1. Assign at least 2GB or memory _(Docker's recommended requirement)_
+   2. Assign a static public IP to the virtual machine
+3. Set the `citadel` or `citadel-test` A record for the IP address in the DNS records
-2. Create a Cloudflare tunnel
+4. Create a Cloudflare tunnel
-4. Run the following command:
+5. Run the following command:

 ```bash
 bash <(curl -s "https://raw.githubusercontent.com/kontinuum-investments/Central-Finite-Curve/production/citadel/scripts/initialize.sh") "{{$CLOUDFLARE_TUNNEL_TOKEN}}" "{{$GITHUB_ACCESS_TOKEN}}"